 According to the website, founder and CEO Peter Holten Mühlmann started Trustpilot to give consumers a voice and to give companies a way to listen and respond.
 The company says it aims to achieve this goal in the most transparent way possible in order to build trust.

-Trustpilot prides itself on being free for everyone, but there are also paid options for businesses that provide them access to additional features.
+Trustpilot prides itself on being free for everyone, but there are also paid options for businesses that give them access to additional features.

 Trustpilot works by collecting ratings and reviews from consumers around the world.
 Consumers can create free accounts to share their experiences with businesses, and companies can create free accounts to respond.
 But you don’t need an account to see business ratings and read reviews.